jlfaucher/executor/sandbox/jlf/delivery/readme.txt

 The chain of connected pipeStages is a pipe.
-Any object can be a source of pipe :
-- When the object does not support the method ~supplier then it's injected as-is.
-  The index is 1.
-- A collection can be a source of pipe : each item of the collection is injected in the pipe.
-  The indexes are those of the collection.
-- A coactivty can be a source of pipe : each yielded value is injected in the pipe.
-  The indexes are those returned by the coactivity supplier.

 A pipeStage receives a triplet (item, index, dataflow).
 It applies transformations or filters